geobyjmh/R_Programming_Playground/README.md

 This is a look at the diamonds data set and how the price changes with cut, color, and caret.

+# ConfidanceIntervals
+This is a play with calculation and displaying Confidence Intervals

 # Resources
 Book - “R for Data Science” by Wickham, Cetinkaya-Rundel, and Grolemund. https://amzn.eu/d/1dTMDCI